 But for ordinary computing, there are times when private hardware is cheaper.
-Dropbox may be reacting to this (or maybe Zocalo).
+Dropbox may be reacting to this (or maybe Zocalo which is now called WorkDocs).
 Regardless, Brad notes that technically-savvy young companies spending more than $2M a year on AWS see meaningful cost reduction for bringing a predictable compute load onto private hardware.

 On the other hand, I’m talking to many Fortune 1000s that can’t get onto a public cloud fast enough.
 The difference from mid-size startups is that profitable enterprises with billions of dollars in revenue often need reliability and internal innovation more than they need to save on IT budget.
 (As an aside, sometimes enterprise IT departments have grown so unwieldy that going to cloud is a huge cost-saving move, in addition to the other advantages.)
 Here’s how cloud helps enable large-scale enterprise innovation and reliability: